Link: Apply now for the United Gateway℠ Card

 Is The United Gateway Card Worth It?

 For a no annual fee airline card, it doesn’t get much better than the United Gateway Card.
 The card offers a big welcome bonus, 2x miles on select purchases with no foreign transaction fees, savings on inflight purchases, and more.
 If you absolutely want a no annual fee United card, then this is obviously the card to go with.

 That being said, I wanted to talk about why it could make sense to pick up another United Airlines credit, and also compare this to other no annual fee airline credit cards.

 Why You Should Get The United Explorer Card Instead

-- While the United Explorer Card has a $95 annual fee, it’s waived for the first 12 months
+- The United Explorer Card has a $0 introductory annual fee for the first year, then $95

 - If you decide after a year that you don’t want the United Explorer Card, you should be able to downgrade it to the no annual fee United Gateway Card